Noise from fans and ventilation is a risk to hearing. This guidance may help employers control fan and ventilation noise in the workplace.

 Isolation mounts can reduce fan and motor vibrations that travel through supporting structures such as walls, the roof and ceiling and re-radiate as noise.

-Similarly, flexible connections should be used to connect the fan casing to the ductwork, see figure 5.
+Similarly, flexible connections should be used to connect the fan casing to the ductwork.

 Damping, also known as sound deadening, can reduce noise in ventilation systems.
 Damping involves coating or sticking a viscoelastic or bituminous type of material to thin, vibrating surfaces.
-The coating reduces the surface’s tendency to amplify vibrations and radiate noise, see figure 6.
+The coating reduces the surface’s tendency to amplify vibrations and radiate noise.